appcelerator-developer-relations/appc-sample-appsearch/README.md

 3. Last but not least follow Apple's guide to [Mark Up Web Content](https://developer.apple.com/library/prerelease/ios/documentation/General/Conceptual/AppSearch/WebContent.html) and use the [App Search API Validation Tool](https://search.developer.apple.com/appsearch-validation-tool) to verify if you've set it all up correctly.

-Another benefit of setting `webpageURL` is that you can now handoff a user activity to a device (including desktops) that don't have the app, where it will open the website instead.
-We will will come back to that in a separate Handoff sample!
+Another benefit of setting `webpageURL` is that you can now handoff a user activity to a device (including desktops) that doesn't have the app, in which case it will open the website instead.
+We will come back to that in a separate Handoff sample.

 ## Links